momiji15/gittingit/howto.md

 6. Type `git commit -m "Put whatever commit message you want"`.
 7. Let's push it through the repository.
 Type `git push origin master` in order to do that.

+## You see that you have several remote URLS and you want to get rid of them.
+1. Type `git remote -v` to see what's there.
+2. Find what you want to delete and then type `git remote rm remoteURL`
+3. Type `git remote -v` to confirm that it's gone.

+## You want to add a new git remote URL
+1. type `git remote set-url origin https://Repo.git`

 ## Seeing what you committed.
 1. Type `git log` in the git shell.
 2. If you want to escape from the git log, press `Q`.